maxverwiebe/PermaProps/README.md

 ⭐ You can change values like model and class<br/>
 ⭐ You can also select several entries<br/>
 ⭐ It shows also who made the entity permanent and when<br  />
+⭐ Props can be highlighted and are thus visible to the player through walls<br/>
 <br/>
 ✔️ Settings menu<br/>
 ⭐ Clear all PermaProps on the current map<br/>